Zimmer Biomet Holdings (ZBH) Received its Third Buy in a Row

-After Wells Fargo and Goldman Sachs gave Zimmer Biomet Holdings (NYSE: ZBH) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Steven Lichtman maintained a Buy rating on Zimmer Biomet Holdings today and set a price target of $141.00.
-The company’s shares closed last Monday at $117.49.
+After Wells Fargo and Goldman Sachs gave Zimmer Biomet Holdings (NYSE: ZBH) a Buy rating last month, the company received another Buy, this time from Needham.
+Analyst Michael Matson reiterated a Buy rating on Zimmer Biomet Holdings today and set a price target of $153.00.
+The company’s shares closed last Tuesday at $114.74.

-According to TipRanks.com, Lichtman is ranked 0 out of 5 stars with an average return of -3.8% and a 49.7% success rate.
-Lichtman covers the Healthcare sector, focusing on stocks such as Helius Medical Technologies, Merit Medical Systems, and Integra Lifesciences.
+According to TipRanks.com, Matson is a 5-star analyst with an average return of 5.8% and a 56.7% success rate.
+Matson covers the Healthcare sector, focusing on stocks such as Axonics Modulation Technologies, Cardiovascular Systems, and Merit Medical Systems.

-Currently, the analyst consensus on Zimmer Biomet Holdings is a Moderate Buy with an average price target of $146.24, which is a 24.8% upside from current levels.
-In a report issued on April 13, Raymond James also maintained a Buy rating on the stock with a $136.00 price target.
+Currently, the analyst consensus on Zimmer Biomet Holdings is a Moderate Buy with an average price target of $144.55, implying a 21.7% upside from current levels.
+In a report released yesterday, Oppenheimer also maintained a Buy rating on the stock with a $141.00 price target.

 See today’s analyst top recommended stocks >>